 In addition, you can also stand out by sending gifts outside of the holiday season.
 For example, Thanksgiving in the U.S. It is a great time to send gifts.
 Another good time is the beginning of the year.
-This tip is especially salient in 2020.
-Beating the inevitable holiday rush in an already busy year will be key to packages arriving on time.
+Unexpected gifts can really make a standout impression.
+Consider sending 'just because' thank you gifts any time of year to really get the attention of the recipients!

 6. Follow corporate guidelines

 Many large companies have gift policies in place.
 For example if you have clients, who work for professional associations such as law firms, banks or political organizations, many have caps on what kinds of gifts they are allowed to accept.
 Some can’t accept any gifts.

 It is a good idea to brush up on these policies before you buy gifts.
 (Insider tip: we think at least a few of these get ignored.
 We've heard of very few gifts refused sent by our clients!
 This is one category where food gifts are a great idea!)

 7. Sending branded v. unbranded gifts